jericirenej/batch-rename/README.md

 ## Usage guide
-To run the script successfully, you will have to provide one of the valid transform types (`numericTransform, searchAndReplace, dateTransform, keep, truncate, format, addText`), together with other optional arguments, or a restore argument.
+To run the script successfully, you will have to provide one of the valid transform types (`numericTransform, searchAndReplace, dateTransform, keep, omit truncate, format, addText`), together with other optional arguments, or a restore argument.
 Running script with no arguments will show the help menu and exit.

 When performing the rename operation, the script will write a restore file (`.rollback.json`) to the target folder (except if `--skipRollback` flag is set).
 Without this file, restore operations are not possible.